-The students' spelling and communication skills are included in the assessment of the bachelor project, regardless of the language in which the bachelor project has been written.
-Nevertheless, the project's content and relevance are decisive, cf. the ministerial order on examinations, section 35, subsection 4.
+The students' spelling and communication skills are included in the assessment of the bachelor project, cf. the ministerial order on examinations, section 13, subsection 2.

 5.5.
 Aids during Examination

 In general, all forms of aid are allowed during examinations, unless stated otherwise in the examinations catalogue for the particular programme.